On the Feasibility of Deduplicating Compiler Bugs with Bisection: Generality

-To answer this RQ, we perform bisection-based bug deduplication (both \bisectionSole and \proj) on the original unminimized test programs from the \gcc-4.3.0 dataset, which is the only dataset for which we have access to the original unminimized test programs.
+To answer this RQ, we perform bisection-based bug deduplication (both \bisectionSole and \proj) on the original unminimized test programs in the \gcc-4.3.0 and \gcc-13.1.0 datasets, which are the only datasets for which the original unminimized test programs are available.

 As discussed in \cref{subsec:existing-techniques}, \dthree is practically unrealistic to apply to unminimized programs.
 Additionally, the authors of \tamer also acknowledged that they failed to conduct experiments on unminimized test cases due to the excessively large data volume involved~\cite{tamer}.
 Therefore, we limit our comparison to a random selection strategy for unminimized test programs.
 The resulting bug discovery curves are presented in \cref{fig:rq3-bug-discovery-curve}, clearly illustrating that bisection-based bug deduplication remains effective even with unminimized test programs.
-Specifically, \proj successfully identifies 21 bugs during the first 100 test programs, while random selection can only discover 10 bugs.
+For example, on dataset \gcc-4.3.0, \proj successfully identifies 21 bugs during the first 100 test programs, while random selection can only discover 10 bugs.
 Furthermore, \proj requires \bisectionWithOptFindAllBugsOrig test case examinations to identify all the \benchmarkGCCFourThreeZeroBugs bugs, saving \bisectionWithOptSaveEffortThanRandomOrig of the effort compared to random selection.
 Notably, exploiting the bug-triggering optimizations can still effectively improve the overall performance by reducing false negatives.
 However, as anticipated, irrelevant fragments in unminimized programs negatively impacts deduplication performance, primarily due to increased false positives.
 In response to this challenge, we provide practical suggestions in \cref{subsec:suggestions} to help balance deduplication effectiveness with the overhead of minimization.
+On the more recent \gcc-13.1.0 dataset, the bisection-based approach remains highly effective, identifying all \benchmarkGCCThirdteenBugs bugs with an average of only 9.75 test case examinations, and reducing effort by 71.17\% compared with random selection.
 Ultimately, bisection-based bug deduplication offers a valuable alternative to analysis-based techniques, particularly in scenarios where effective test input minimization is unavailable.

 \myFinding{ Bisection-based bug deduplication remains effective even without test input minimization, demonstrating superior generality.
 Nevertheless, irrelevant code fragments in original test programs can complicate the bisection process, thereby reducing deduplication performance.
 The trade-off between deduplication effectiveness and minimization overhead should be carefully balanced in practice. }